MindscapeHQ/raygun4java/README.md

 ```

 ## Web applications
-When implementing web applications you can use the `webprovider` dependency to get a lot of out-of-the-box support.
+When implementing web applications, you can use the `webprovider` (or `webproviderjakarta` for Jakarta EE applications) dependency to get a lot of out-of-the-box support.
 For example the `com.mindscapehq.raygun4java.webprovider.RaygunClient` class provides the described `ThreadLocal<RaygunClient>` pattern.
 The `RaygunServletFilter` creates the `RaygunClient` for each request, intercepts and sends unhandled exceptions to Raygun, and removes the `RaygunClient` at the end of the request.

 For the out-of-the-box implementation of capturing exceptions thrown out of your controllers, simply do the following:
 1. In the servlet configuration step in your container (a method that provides a `ServletContext`) initialize a `RaygunServletClientFactory` and set it on to the `RaygunClient` static accessor